 Impact

 Stanford has raised the bar on efficiency with a first-of-its-kind heat recovery system and integration of international best practices in district heating and cooling to address the complex needs of one of the world’s leading research and teaching universities.
-Due to SESI, the university greatly exceeds compliance requirements to reduce its greenhouse gas emissions and it also allows for energy demand management—selecting the time of day to use the energy, working with the California grid, and more accurately forecasting campus load to better manage energy needs.
+Due to SESI, the university greatly exceeds compliance requirements to reduce its greenhouse gas emissions and has the capability for energy demand management—selecting the time of day to use the energy, working with the California grid, and more accurately forecasting campus load to better manage energy needs.
+This global, replicable solution, including a 100% renewable electricity portfolio, currently reduces campus emissions by 80%, a significant portion of the university goal, Net Zero Emissions by 2050.

 18%